MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 Use the Tax History Removal window to remove tax detail transactions.
 Only the tax history for the range you specify will be removed.
-Once tax history has been removed, the tax details in the range you’ve removed won’t be printed on tax reports.
+Once tax history has been removed, the tax details in the range you've removed won't be printed on tax reports.

-*Before removing history, back up your company*’*s accounting data.*
+*Before removing history, back up your company*'*s accounting data.*

 #### To remove tax history:**